 Hearing and ear care

-Discover more about some of the common types of hearing difficulty and deafness.
-Find out about having a hearing test and communicating if you are deaf or hard of hearing.
+Discover more about some of the common types of hearing problems and deafness.
+Find out about having a hearing test and communicating if you are deaf, have hearing loss or tinnitus.

 If you have hearing loss, your hearing will have been affected by a disease, disorder or injury.

 If you are having hearing loss problems you may need a hearing aid.
 If this is the case, you should speak with your doctor, even if you are thinking of buying a hearing aid privately.

 You might find, even if you experience sudden deafness, that you only have a build-up of wax in your ear or an infection.